definedsolution/definedsolutionltd.com/README.md

-# Defined Solution Limited
+# Defined Solution

-This repository contains the official website and related resources for Defined Solution Limited.
+This repository contains the official website and related resources for Defined Solution.
 Our mission is to provide innovative solutions and services to help businesses thrive in the digital age.

 ## Table of Contents